Stress and Your Health

 Work, deadlines, finances, family, death/loss, medical problems, you name it – it creates stress.
 Nearly everyone who enters my office is dealing with some degree of stress.
 In fact, “toxic stress” is becoming a more common Western diagnosis than ever before.
 This term began getting used by psychologists who were working with children growing up in an environment that was constantly under stress.

 We are now the adults who, for the most part, grew up in that environment.
-As adults it feels only natural to replicate that same sense of stress in our lives since stress is imprinted in our nervous systems.
-Sounds silly, I know but as adults we seek out what felt familiar to us as children.
+As adults, it feels only natural to replicate that same sense of stress in our lives since stress is imprinted in our nervous systems.
+Sounds silly, I know but as adults, we seek out what felt familiar to us as children.
 And if instead we had a rather blissful childhood, it takes only a short while of participating in our society before we realize, being “under stress” is considered a normal way to get things done.

 How do you know if you are toxically stressed out?